-It is the most common type of cancer of the gastrointestinal tract, and a major cause of death and disease around the world..
-The large intestine is found in the abdominal cavity, which can be thought of as having two spaces - the intraperitoneal space and the retroperitoneal space.
+It is the most prevalent form of gastrointestinal tract cancer, and a significant cause of death and sickness worldwide.
+In the abdominal cavity, the major intestine is located, and can be thought of as having two spaces - the intraperitoneal area and the retroperitoneal space.

 Gastrointestinal tract are composed of four layers

-The intraperitoneal space contains the first part of the duodenum, all of the small intestines, the transverse colon, sigmoid colon, and the rectum; the retroperitoneal space contains the distal duodenum, ascending colon, descending colon, and anal canal.
-So the large intestines essentially weave back and forth between the intraperitoneal and retroperitoneal spaces.
-Now, the walls of the gastrointestinal tract are composed of four layers.
+The first section of the duodenum, both the small intestines, the transverse colon, the sigmoid colon, and the rectum are in the intraperitoneal area; the distal duodenum, the ascending colon, the descending colon, and the anal canal are located in the retroperitoneal space.
+Thus, between the intraperitoneal and retroperitoneal spaces, the large intestines basically weave back and forth.
+Now, four layers are made of the walls of the gastrointestinal tract.

-The outermost layer is the called serosa for the intraperitoneal parts, and the adventitia for the retroperitoneal parts.
+The outermost layer is the named serosa for the intraperitoneal parts, and the adventitia for the retroperitoneal parts.

-Next is the muscular layer, which contracts to move food through the bowel.
+The muscular layer, which contracts to transfer food across the intestine, is next.
 After that is the submucosa, which consists of a dense layer of tissue that contains blood vessels, lymphatics, and nerves.
 And finally, there’s the inner lining of the intestine called the mucosa; which surrounds the lumen of the gastrointestinal tract, and comes into direct contact with digested food.